MostafaHamed-W/Instagram-Clone/README.md

 # Instagram Clone
 using Flutter and Firebase to make a completely Responsive Full Stack Instagram Clone Application that Works on iOS, Android & Web!

-## -Some instagram-Clone App Features:
+## - Some instagram-Clone App Features:
 •Responsive UI Design (Mobile & Web)
 •Creating account using Gmail
 •Email & Password Authentication